Issue: 5, 4 July 2020

 Again a tiny risk, but completely avoidable.

 Government guidelines restrict the number of people who can gather together and we interpret this as meaning "at the club" and the limit is how many people can be on or around one court at any time.
+The guidelines were relaxed on June 1 and we are thinking about how to relax this soon.

 In fairness to members, access to the very limited facilities is restricted.